 Manage workspace settings

-Workspace settings are only accessible to administrators with staff or superuser privileges.
+Workspace settings are only accessible to Staff (RBAC admin) or Superuser (RBAC superuser) members.

 Access settings

 Click Workspace settings in the left sidebar.
-This menu is only visible to users with admin privileges.
+This menu is only visible to Staff or Superuser members.

 Basic configuration